nidDrBiglr/energy-hackdays-anomaly-detection/README.md

 ### Expert Model

+To find out what a human would consider as an anomaly, we did an extensive analysis on a smart meter dataset: `./anomaly-detection-model/Manual_Anomaly_Detection_V3.docx`.

 Very simple cases of anomalies should actually be detected using expert knowhow.
 For this, we defined a standardised expert model based on historic data:

 1) Structure load curve on weekly basis